 Other cast materials include zinc, magnesium, copper, and lead and tin.

 Varying aluminum alloys are composed of many elements, including silicon, iron, copper, manganese, magnesium, nickel, zinc, tin, titanium, and others.
-Although a variety of aluminum alloys can be die cast from primary or recycled aluminum, RCM Industries, Inc. has the capabilities to cast the following alloys:
+Although a variety of aluminum alloys can be die cast from primary or recycled aluminum, RCM Industries, Inc. has the capabilities to cast the following five alloys:

 - 360 Aluminum: Selected for best corrosion resistance and pressure tightness.